Table of Contents

 Rocking the eternal Chinese sense of yin and yang, the Autumn and Spring Pagodas are built in bold, cartoon style, just like the Dragon & Tiger Temples.
 These actually predate their neighbour and were built in 1953 by the Chi Ming Palace.

-At the Autumn and Spring Pagodas, there’s a long bridge over the Lotus Lake which leads to an island temple called Five Mile Pavilion.
+At the Autumn and Spring Pagodas, there’s a long bridge over the Lotus Lake which leads to an island temple called Wuliting.
 This is a peaceful spot where I spent 20 minutes soaking up the views and chatting to an elderly Taiwanese man named Bobby who was keen to welcome me to his country.

 Before you leave Lotus Lake, there’s one final temple to see, Zuoying Yuandi.
 This is built in a similar style to the other two, depicting images from Taoist mythology including colourful dragons and impressive warrior gods.